 Transparency and accountability are a key pillar of the Paris Agreement, and the CBIT will help developing countries, pre- and post-2020, strengthen their ability to meet this essential element of the agreement.
 This builds upon the GEF’s provision of support to non-Annex I Parties to fulfill their obligations under the UNFCCC, including National Communications and Biennial Update Reports.
 Read more+

-But the CBIT is only one of the ways in which the GEF is supporting the successful implementation of the Paris Agreement.
+The CBIT is one of the ways in which the GEF is supporting the successful implementation of the Paris Agreement.
 As an operating entity of the financial mechanism, the GEF will continue providing resources to developing countries in line with their NDCs under the Paris Agreement through the GEF Trust Fund, as well as the Least Developed Countries Fund (LDCF) and the Special Climate Change Fund (SCCF).
 More

 - All developing country Parties have access to the CBIT upon request